EnriqueGalindo/Tandem_water_plants/README.md

 |       Croton      |            |            |                   |            |            |            |
 | Bell Pepper Plant |            |            |                   |            |            |            |
 ```

+## Features

+* The user can view which plant(s) to water on which date(s).
+* The schedule covers the next 12 weeks starting next Monday, with the assumption that next Monday is December
+ 16th, 2019.
+* No plants are watered on Saturdays or Sundays.
+* Each plant is watered on its desired schedule or as close as possible, taking into account weekends.
+* Built out in a python virtual environment so that it is ready to go upon cloning
+* Uses a virtual environment to prevent the need to download various libraries

 ## Installing / Getting started